-CPAH’s growing community includes eight apartment communities with 368 units and six houses.
+CPAH’s growing community includes ten apartment communities with 460 homes plus six single-family homes.

 CPAH provides a range of services to support and strengthen our residents and communities.

-Community Partners for Affordable Housing (CPAH) is dedicated to building quality affordable housing opportunities with services and programs in Washington County and SW Portland.
-We have been part of the local response to this growing need for 27 years.
+Community Partners for Affordable Housing (CPAH) is dedicated to building quality affordable housing with services and programs for the people who call our properties home.
+We have been part of the local response to this growing need for nearly 30 years.

-CPAH recently received funding from the Washington County Metro Affordable Housing Bond to build 115 units in Tualatin, on 4.66 acres of land purchased earlier this year.
+Named in honor of Doug Plambeck, a founding CPAH Board Member and affordable housing advocate who lost a battle with cancer in March of 2020.
+CPAH received funding from the Washington County Metro Affordable Housing Bond to build 116 units in Tualatin, on 4.66 acres of land purchased earlier this year.
 We anticipate construction beginning in 2022 and are looking forward to building new relationships with the City of Tualatin!